golemfactory/concent-deployment/README.md

 This does not need to be a graphical terminal.
 You can do it from a shell started with `vagrant ssh`.

+If you have configured your machine with `CONCENT_VM_INSTALL_GOLEM_ELECTRON=true` or `CONCENT_VM_SHOW_GUI=true` and restarted it, you should be able to see the desktop of the machine.
+If that's not the case you can always launch VirtualBox GUI, select the machine and use the "Show" option.

 ###### `golem-run-all.sh`
 Starts both Golem GUI and the console app on a single terminal.